RihuanHuang/main/_pages/research.md

   Hyndman.
 2022. [[Document](https://rihuanhuang.github.io/files/trade_credit.pdf)]
 * "A Behavioral Study of Managing Responsible Practice in Multi-tier Supply Chains." with Li Chen and Andrew
   M. Davis.
 2022.
-* "The role of equity-driven design in product innovation." with Wee Kiat Lee and Xiaoyue Yan.
+* "The Role of Equity-driven Design in Product Innovation." with Wee Kiat Lee and Xiaoyue Yan.
 2023.